dobladamark/dobladamark/README.md

 ## About Me

 I'm a frontend developer focused on building clean, responsive websites with the fundamentals.
-I believe in mastering the core web technologies before jumping into frameworks.

 🔭 I'm currently working on building projects with vanilla JavaScript